-The Board has a part-time Chair and may have up to seven additional part-time members at one time, with one of these seven members appointed as a Vice Chair.
+The Board has a part-time Chair and may have up to five additional part-time members at one time, with one of these five members appointed as a Vice Chair.
 The Board also has a Deputy Registrar who is the singular staff person responsible for the day-to-day administration of the Surface Rights Board as well as the Building Code Appeal Board and Safety Standards Appeal Board.
-The Tribunal sector implemented the Deputy Registrar role to work across this tri-board cluster, due to the part time as and when needed nature of each of these Boards.
-The Deputy Registrar provides dedicated centralized support to each of these Boards in an administrative and operational capacity.